Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 Is there waterfalls in Austin Texas?

 In the area around Austin, there are many beautiful and wild waterfalls that you have to visit.
-Most of these waterfalls are located inside state parks and you have to pay an entrance fee and make a reservation in advance, as these places become really crowded, especially during the summer weekends.
+Most of these waterfalls are located inside state parks.
+You have to pay an entrance fee and make a reservation in advance.
+These places become really crowded, especially during the summer weekends.

 What is the biggest waterfall in Texas?